-Analysis | NFL Week 11 power rankings: Brees-less Saints hang on; ‘Tua Time’ Dolphins, miracle Cards move up
+Analysis | NFL Week 11 power rankings: Brees-less Saints hang on; ‘Tua Time’ Dolphins, miracle Cardinals move up

 2. Kansas City Chiefs (8-1) | Last week’s rank: 2

-The Chiefs were busy Monday as they emerged from their bye week by announcing contact extensions for Coach Andy Reid and GM Brett Veach and placing offensive tackles Eric Fisher and Mitchell Schwartz on their covid-19 reserve list.
+The Chiefs were busy Monday as they emerged from their bye week by announcing contract extensions for Coach Andy Reid and GM Brett Veach and placing offensive tackles Eric Fisher and Mitchell Schwartz on their covid-19 reserve list.
 The immediate post-bye schedule is interesting with consecutive road games at Las Vegas and Tampa Bay.

 3. New Orleans Saints (7-2) | Last week’s rank: 3